otokarev/datamonsters-testtask/README.md

 1.1.
 Both are disconnected from the game.

 ##Assumption
-1. Message from a player perspective is a number of symbols ended by newline character, so to send SPACE a player must type SPACE and ENTER from newline
+1. For **Pure Actors**: Message from a player perspective is a number of symbols ended by newline character, so to send SPACE a player must type SPACE and ENTER from newline
 1. The game ignores any strings except SPACE (" ")

-##TODO
-1. Actors have internal states that is not good.
-Fix it.
-1. Tests
+1. For **Akka Streams** chosen is `netcat` because it was simpler for me to turn off user input buffering between a terminal and this application.